MingStar/char-rnn-tensorflow/README.md

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for character-level and word-level language models in Python using Tensorflow.

-Originally written by [Sherjil Ozair](https://github.com/sherjilozair/char-rnn-tensorflow), inspired from Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).
+Originally [written by Sherjil Ozair](https://github.com/sherjilozair/char-rnn-tensorflow), which was inspired from Andrej Karpathy's [char-rnn](https://github.com/karpathy/char-rnn).

 ## Prerequisites: